CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/030-create-workflow.md

 - As we already know the structure of the table/vocab that we are working on, the system will automate the data mapping and processing.
 - By navigating to the Dataset Page, you can notice that the Map, Prepare and Process Tab is now available as we already automated the creation of the Data Mapping into our Vocabs.
 ![Auto Mapping](../images/ingestion-endpoint-automapping-01.png)
-- Looking into _Map_ Tab will give you the full view of all columns that have been mapped to our Vocabulary.
+- Looking into _Map_ Tab will give you the full view of all columns mapped to our Vocabulary.
 Including Edges (Relationships) and Origin Entity Code (Keys), if there are any.
 ![Auto Mapping](../images/ingestion-endpoint-automapping-02.png)
-- Once the data has been received, you can expect to see that as processed data in CluedIn as we also enabled the Auto Submission property of the Ingestion Endpoint.
+- Once the data has been received, you can expect to see that as processed data in CluedIn, as we also enabled the Auto Submission property of the Ingestion Endpoint.
 ![Auto Processing](../images/ingestion-endpoint-auto-submission.png)